IBM-Cloud/nodejs-MEAN-stack/README.md

 ## Getting Started
 ##### Local Application Development
 1. Clone or download this repo onto your machine.
-2. Install [local development requirements](#local-development-requirements) if not done so already.
+2. Install [application requirements](#application-requirements) if not done so already.
 3. Open application directory in your terminal and run `npm install`
 4. Rename `.env.example` file to `.env`.
 Edit the contents as needed, at a minimum adding your own SESSION_SECRET.
 5. Start up your local MongoDB server (typically just `mongod`, see docs [here](https://docs.mongodb.org/getting-started/shell/installation/))